vnserverteam/bcrypt/README.md

 make tests
 ```

-Both the port as the NIF version of bcrypt are tested.
+Both the _port_ and the _NIF_ version of bcrypt are tested.
+All tests should pass.

 Original authors
 ----------------